On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

-\begin{rem}[Other choices of $\Lambda$] In Theorem \ref{Theorem continous} we assume that $\Lambda(dx)$ is exactly given as a Beta-distribution with parameters $(2-\alpha,\alpha)$, which makes the calculations in Section~\ref{Sec:Proof} more explicit.
+In Theorem \ref{Theorem continous} we assume that $\Lambda(dx)$ is exactly given as a Beta-distribution with parameters $(2-\alpha,\alpha)$, which makes the calculations in Section~\ref{Sec:Proof} more explicit.
 However, we believe that only the singularity of $\Lambda$ at $0$ is crucial for proving \eqref{eq:survival prob}.
-In particular, as long as $\Lambda(dx)$ is such that one obtains the same leading order in Lemma~\ref{Lem exact form of the generator} and one can prove Lemma~\ref{lem:Coalescence Generator}, the asymptotic for the survival probability will follow.
-In view of the computations in \cite{GY07}, we believe that our approach can be carried through if instead of the explicit form \eqref{Beta(2-alpha,alpha)} of $\Lambda$ we only assume that $\Lambda([0,x]) = c x^{2-\alpha} + O(x^{3-\alpha})$ as $x \downarrow 0$ with some constant $c \in (0,\infty)$).
-Undoubtedly, this extension will make the calculations more tedious, which is why we refrain from doing so here. \end{rem}
+In particular, as long as $\Lambda(dx)$ is such that one obtains the same leading order in Lemma~\ref{Lem exact form of the generator} and one can prove Lemma~\ref{lem:Coalescence Generator}, the asymptotics for the survival probability will follow.
+In view of the computations in \cite{GY07}, we believe that our approach can be carried through if instead of the explicit form \eqref{Beta(2-alpha,alpha)} of $\Lambda$ we only assume that $\Lambda([0,x]) = c x^{2-\alpha} + O(x^{3-\alpha})$ as $x \downarrow 0$ with some constant $c \in (0,\infty)$.
+Undoubtedly, this extension will make the calculations more tedious, which is why we refrain from doing so here.